Bust the bloat: All about period bloating

 Pro tip: If chocolate is your period snack of choice, choosing a dark chocolate (i.e. 60% or higher) can not only boost your mood, but it can also give you a magnesium boost.
 That’s what we call a win-win.

 You can tackle period bloat in several other ways that don’t have to do with food.
-The following have also been known to remedy Premenstrual Syndrome (PMS) and period-related bloating:
+The following can also help Premenstrual Syndrome (PMS) and period-related bloating:

 - NSAIDS, aka over-the-counter painkillers (like ibuprofen and naproxen) can decrease the swelling associated with inflammation.
-Keep in mind that Tylenol (acetaminophen) is NOT and NSAID and won’t have the same anti-inflammatory effects as Advil and Aleve.
+Keep in mind that Tylenol (acetaminophen) is NOT an NSAID (Nonsteroidal Anti-Inflammatory Drugs).
+Therefore, Tylenol won’t have the same anti-inflammatory effects as Advil and Aleve.

-When you’re feeling like The Hulk because of your bloating, you might convince yourself that you’ve also gained some weight, but can PMS bloating cause weight gain for real?
-For some people, satisfying every unhealthy food craving or impulses to skip workouts could lead to actual long-term weight gain, but for most, it’s only temporary.
+When you’re feeling like The Hulk because of your bloating, you might convince yourself that you’ve also gained some weight.
+But, can PMS bloating cause weight gain for real?
+For some people, satisfying every unhealthy food craving or impulses to skip workouts could lead to long-term weight gain.
+For most, however, it’s only temporary.

 Hormonal water retention coupled with constipation can technically make you heavier.
-Some people experience extreme bloating during period, gaining up to five extra pounds!
+Some people experience symptoms of extreme bloating during period, gaining up to five extra pounds!

 But how long does period bloating last?
 Luckily, in most cases, it’s just water weight that will go away when the bloat subsides.
 So don’t freak out if the number on the scale looks a little higher than usual.